akram256/SEND_IT/README.md

 * Users can create a parcel delivery order.

-*Users can change the destination of a parcel delivery order
+* Users can change the destination of a parcel delivery order.

-*Users can cancel a parcel delivery order.
+* Users can cancel a parcel delivery order.

-*Users can see the details of a delivery order
+* Users can see the details of a parcel delivery order.

-*Admin can change the ​status​ and ​present​ ​location​ of a parcel delivery order.
+* Admin can change the status and present location of a parcel delivery.

 Prerequisites